DarrelASandbox/playground-security/README.md

 - <b>What is the impact?</b>
   - Allows attacker to persist and tamper, extract, or destroy your data without you noticing it
 - <b>How to prevent?</b>
-  - Log login, access control and serer-side input validation failures
+  - Log login, access control and server-side input validation failures
-  - Ensure logs can be consumed easilu, but cannot be tampered with
+  - Ensure logs can be consumed easily, but cannot be tampered with
   - Continuously improve monitoring and alerting process
   - Mitigate impact of breach: Rotate, Repave and Repair
     - <b>Rotate: </b>changes keys/ password frequently (multiple times a day)